truher/frc-test/cv1/retroreflection.md

 is measured at distance $d$ from an angle relative to the source, called the "observation angle", $\alpha$, using a detector with aperture $A_o$.

-The measurement is conceptually simple, using the "ratio" method described in the docs above.
-The advantage of this method is that there are no assumptions about the detector, other than it needs to be linear, and it needs to match the photopic response.
+The measurement is conceptually simple, using the "ratio" method described in the ASTM docs above.
+The advantage of this method is that there are no calibration assumptions about the detector, other than it needs to be linear, and it needs to match the photopic response.
 As long as the sample is in the FOV, the detector aperture doesn't matter very much.
 There are two measurements:

-1. Measure the reflection.
-Set the sample in place, turn on the illuminator, and measure the reflection.
+1. __Reflection.__  Set the sample in place, turn on the illuminator, and measure the reflection.
 This represents the total reflected __flux__ received by the detector, through the aperture, $A_o$.
 Call this measurement $m_1$.
-2. Measure the incident illuminance.
-Set the detector in place of the sample, pointing at the illuminator, to measure the incident perpendicular illuminance.
+2. __Incident illuminance.__  Set the detector in place of the sample, pointing at the illuminator, to measure the incident perpendicular illuminance.
 This represents the total incident flux through the detector aperture.
 Call this measurement $m_2$.

 Now we can calculate the total incident flux, $\phi_v$.
 The measured flux divided by the observer area is the illuminance (flux per area), so multiply that by the actual sample area to get the total flux incident on the sample: